DataDog/ansible-datadog/README.md

-# Ansible Datadog Role
+# Datadog Agent Ansible Role

+The Datadog Agent Ansible role installs and configures the Datadog Agent and integrations.

+## Ansible role versus Ansible collection

+The Datadog Agent Ansible role is available through 2 different channels:

+* As part of the Datadog collection, accessible under the [datadog.dd](https://galaxy.ansible.com/DataDog/dd) name on Ansible Galaxy (recommended).
+* As a standalone role, accessible under the [datadog.datadog](https://galaxy.ansible.com/DataDog/datadog) name on Ansible Galaxy (legacy).

-The Ansible Datadog role installs and configures the Datadog Agent and integrations.
-Version `4` of the role installs the Datadog Agent v7 by default.
+Version `4` of the role and version `5` of the collection install the Datadog Agent v7 by default.

 ## Setup

+Note that the install instructions in this document describe installation of the standalone Datadog role.
+For installation instructions of the Datadog collection, please refer to [the collection README file](https://github.com/ansible-collections/Datadog/blob/main/README.md).
+The configuration variables are the same for both the standalone role as well as the role accessed through the collection.

 ### Requirements

 - Requires Ansible v2.6+.
 - Supports most Debian and RHEL-based Linux distributions, macOS, and Windows.
-- When using Ansible 2.10+ on Windows, requires the `ansible.windows` collection to be installed:
+- When using with Ansible 2.10+ to manage Windows hosts, requires the `ansible.windows` collection to be installed:

   ```shell
   ansible-galaxy collection install ansible.windows